LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 But remember that just like the other functionalities, the processing is also parallelized !
 This means that it cannot be performed directly in the custom Camera Block, but rather in another object : a :class:`~crappy.blocks.camera_processes.CameraProcess`.
-So, anyone who wants to implement their own image processing in Crappy must create two new classes : one child of :class:`~crappy.blocks.Camera`, and one child of :class:`~crappy.blocks.camera_processes.CameraProcess` !
+Using this all-in-one architecture for custom image processing therefore requires two new classes : one child of :class:`~crappy.blocks.Camera`, and one child of :class:`~crappy.blocks.camera_processes.CameraProcess` !

-5.a.
+6.a.
 The CameraProcess class
 ++++++++++++++++++++++++++++

 Just like the other custom objects that you can instantiate in Crappy, there is